-A “painkiller” can be a very dangerous, and, at times, an extremely beneficial medication.
+A “painkiller” can be a very dangerous, and, at times, extremely beneficial medication.
 It belongs to the opioid family of prescription medication(s).
 Opiates can have extremely therapeutic effects, in terms of pain management.
-But, unfortunately, the risk for developing a dependence is high.
-That dependence can, and often will, develop into a full-blown addiction.
+But, unfortunately, the risk of developing dependence is high.
+That dependence can, and often will develop into a full-blown addiction.
 The statistics tell the story of the opiate addiction epidemic.

 According to the Centers for Disease Control, opioid deaths have quadrupled since 1999.
 And, the UN World Health Organization has reported that 70,000 opioid deaths occur each year; 16,000 of those deaths occurred in the United States.
 With statistics like that, it is no wonder that opiate use has become very scrutinized in the past few decades, as overdose rates have steadily been on the rise.
 Opiate abuse-deterrent drug research and development is a relatively new industry, and is “still evolving.”
 It is said to be growing in response to our nation’s “public health crisis” (FDA).